robertometz/code-challenges/csharp_and_js.md

 **Challenge Description:**

 Write a C# program that takes a sentence as input and determines the longest word in it.
-If there are multiple words with the same maximum length, return the first one.
+If there are multiple words with the same maximum length, return the last one.

 ---